Rappsilber-Laboratory/xiRESCORE/docs/installation.rst

 From sources
 ------------

-The sources for xiRescore can be downloaded from the `Github repo`_.
+The sources for xiRESCORE can be downloaded from the `Github repo`_.

 You can either clone the public repository: